 Theorem 4.
-Let the parliament choosing rule F be PR with a threshold.
-Let w denote the vector of weights for the corresponding normalised positional score function.
-Then the rule is always micro-manipulable by voters in \mathcal{P} , but never strongly so.
+Let the parliament choosing rule F be pure PR with the normalised positional score function given by the vector of weights \mathbf{w} .
+Then the rule is always micro-manipulable by voters in \mathcal{P} but never strongly.
 Moreover,